 Preparing for your future retirement needs includes drawing essential legal documents you and your loved ones will need if there’s ever a time when you’re incapacitated or no longer able to make sound financial or medical decisions.

-Think about it: If you don’t get legal specifications handled in advance, there will be many legal hoops for your family that will not only take time and be expensive but will also heighten emotion during an already intense time with expensive healthcare costs.
+Think about it: If you don’t get legal specifications handled in advance, there will be many legal hoops for your family that will not only take time and be expensive but will also heighten emotion during an already intense time with expensive healthcare and end-of-life costs.

-Here are the documents you will want to get in order with the help of a local certified elder care attorney who understands the relevant state’s laws and regulations:
+Here are the important documents you will want to get in order with the help of a local certified elder care attorney who understands the relevant state’s laws and regulations:

-Also known as an advance directive for health care, a living will lets your loved one specify the medical treatment that he or she wants—or doesn’t want—near the end of life.
+Also known as an advance directive for health care, a living will lets your loved one specify the medical treatment that he or she wants or doesn’t want near the end of life.

 A will dictates what happens to any of your family member’s assets after his or her death.